Krishjaiswalx/HomigoStay/README.md

-# 🏠 Airbnb Clone
+# 🏠HomigoStay | Airbnb Clone

 A full-stack rental booking platform inspired by Airbnb.
-Built using the MERN stack and styled with Tailwind CSS.
+Built using the MERN stack and styled with Bootstrap.
 This project was completed as part of the Apna College Sigma 4.0 Web Development Track.

 ## 🔧 Tech Stack
 - **Frontend**: React.js, Tailwind CSS, Redux